 If you're expecting everything to work perfectly together without issue at your first attempt, then you're probably going to be disappointed!
 "Turning it off and on again" isn't going to cut it here, so if that's the limit of your usual technical support skills then you're not going to get very far!

-Having a professional installation, but using commodity Smart Home devices based on Z-Wave and Zigbee, means that you'll get similar functionality to the high-end custom systems such as Control4, but for a much lower price.
+Having a professional installation, but using commodity Smart Home devices based on Z-Wave, Zigbee and Wi-Fi, means that you'll get similar functionality to the high-end custom systems such as Control4, but for a much lower price.
 Of course, it won't be as low as if you were taking the DIY route, but it should offer a middle-ground between a DIY and a custom system.

 A professional installation takes all the time, effort and guesswork out of your Smart Home, it's ideal for people that either don't have the technical capabilities to DIY or if they'd simply rather pay somebody to do it all for them.